 Freelancing can take over your life.
 You can easily spend every waking moment, hunched over your desk trying to make ends meet while dealing with over-demanding clients who place unrealistic deadlines on you.
-This is certainly the case when you first start out – but you'd be surprised just how many veteran business owners are still dealing with these common issues.
-Enough!

 You know what they say – tidy home, tidy mind!
-And this is definitely the case when it comes to our work environments.
+And this is the case when it comes to our work environments.
 Keep your desk clean and clutter-free, and you'll feel in control and happy.
 Take some time at the end of each working day to file things away and organise everything.
 If you're reading this on a desk that could do with a spring clean, buy some office supplies or storage boxes so you can start to enjoy the benefits of a tidy office.

 You should also set boundaries with how many times you're allowed to check your email.
-As email can be very distracting and take your focus away from real work, it makes sense to only check your inbox once or twice each day.
-Some recommend not checking emails until late morning and instead focusing on important jobs first thing.
-I'd actually agree with this – but I set myself two periods to check email: once at 10am, and another at 3pm.
+As email can be very distracting and take your focus away from real work, it makes sense only to check your inbox once or twice each day.
+Some recommend not checking emails until late morning and instead focusing on essential jobs first thing.
+I'd agree with this – but I set myself two periods to check email: once at 10am, and another at 3pm.
 It has helped me significantly to stay productive.

 If you're working long hours, it's time to get tough and reassess all of your clients and what you're charging them.
 Prepare yourself for a regular 'annual review' where you outline all your achievements to each client and how you've successfully supported them – all to justify a necessary (and unavoidable) increase in rates.
 Write a letter well in advance to warn clients of a potential rate increase, and how much that will be.
-You might even decide that some clients have to go, so increasing rates significantly might help them to walk away.
+You might even decide that some clients have to go, so increasing rates might help them to walk away.

 But to spread the risk – approach some clients in July, halfway through the year, and some in December.
 Read my Tips article on how to increase your rates without losing clients and also how to weed out unwanted clients and grow your business.